D'Estrées-class cruiser: Service history

 D'Estrées served in the Northern Squadron after her completion in 1899, where she was joined by Infernet by early 1901.
 The latter vessel was transferred to French Madagascar later in 1901, and in 1902, D'Estrées was reassigned to the Atlantic Training Division.
 She remained there for the next several years, though the unit went through a series of name changes and reorganizations.
 Infernet was moved again in 1903, this time to the East Indies to protect French interests in the region.
 She returned to France in 1905.
 In 1908, D'Estrées was sent to patrol the West Indies, and by that time, the Atlantic Division had been merged into the Northern Squadron.
-Infernet's career was cut short in 1910, when she ran aground off Les Sables-d'Olonne in 1910 and could not be pulled free.
+Infernet's career was cut short when she was stricken on 9 March 1910, and subsequently sold for demolition; she was stranded off Les Sables-d'Olonne on 16 November 1910 on delivery to the scrapyard in Germany and broken up in situ.

 At the start of World War I in August 1914, D'Estrées was initially assigned to the 2nd Light Squadron, which was based in the English Channel, but was quickly transferred to reinforce the Syrian Division for operations against the Ottoman Empire.
 D'Estrées bombarded Ottoman positions along the Syrian coast and helped to enforce a blockade there.
 She also assisted in the evacuation of some 4,000 Armenians from Antakya on 12 and 13 September, along with several other French cruisers.
 She was moved to the Red Sea in 1916, where she patrolled for the German commerce raider SMS Wolf, which was known to be operating in the Indian Ocean.
 She remained in the region for the rest of the war, though she saw no further action.
 After the war, she was sent to French Indochina, where she spent the remainder of her career.
 D'Estrées was struck from the naval register in 1922 and broken up.